willyspinner/keg/README.md

 ## Sprint backlog

 ### TODO
-- create edge explorer (shows cards of adjacent nodes by edge predicate) - when clicked on, you can explore in graph.

 ### Doing
--  create feature to delete and add attributes from accompanying section
+- create edge/node explorer (shows cards of adjacent nodes by edge predicate) - when clicked on, you can explore in graph.

 ### Done